 It is super-duper easy to open an RRSP account.
 You can choose to go with a Direct Plan where your bank or credit union puts your money in investment assets that match your risk tolerance and investment objectives, such as mutual funds, GICs, stocks, bonds, etc. You can also choose to go with a self-directed RRSP account where you are in control of investment purchases and the asset allocation in your portfolio.

-Other more recent alternatives include using Robo-Advisors who invest your funds at a much lower fee than is available through active wealth management, while also saving you the stress and rigors of having to manage your investments by yourself.
+Other more recent alternatives include using Robo-Advisors who invest your funds at a much lower fee than is available through active wealth management, while also saving you the stress and rigours of having to manage your investments by yourself.

-Further reading: Justwealth Review: Low-Fee Wealth Management
+Further reading: Wealthsimple Review: Low-Fee Wealth Management in Canada

 Investment You Can Hold In Your RRSP